HomeNewsResearchEthical Perspectives on Migration

 Ethical perspectives of the migration phenomenon

-Dr. Luis Xavier López Farjeat, Faculty of Philosophy, SNI III.
+Dr. Luis Xavier López Farjeat, School of Philosophy, SNI III.

 llopez@up.edu.mx

-You can get Migration, Territory and Borders: Ethical Perspectives on the Migratory Phenomenon, here.
+You can get Migration, Territory, and Borders: Ethical Perspectives on the Phenomenon of Migration, here.